celery/celery/docs/userguide/canvas.rst

 -------------

 :class:`~celery.map` and :class:`~celery.starmap` are built-in tasks
-that calls the task for every element in a sequence.
+that call the provided calling task for every element in a sequence.

-They differ from group in that
+They differ from :class:`~celery.group` in that:

-- only one task message is sent
+- only one task message is sent.

 - the operation is sequential.